Last updated on February 27, 2025

 Source: Me 🙂

-I wouldn’t really recommend the new precon boxes for anything other than storing your decks on a shelf.
+I wouldn’t really recommend the Commander precon boxes for anything other than storing your decks on a shelf.
 They’re mostly pretty and not very protective.
 And I needed an excuse to complain about the old boxes because they really were useless as soon as you sleeved your deck.

 Still thinking about your options?
 Here's my top pick, the Xenoskin 200+ one last time: